derat/nitter-rss-proxy/README.md

   -user string
         User to fetch to stdout (instead of starting a server)
 ```
+environment variables:
+  - `REPO_PROXY` - proxy for fetching list of instances from github repo wiki page

 The server passes `GET` request paths to the Nitter instance: